Gh0st-sniper/Yeti/README.md

 # Yeti

-# find hidden directories and files with yeti !!
+find hidden directories and files in websites with yeti !!

 # Usage python3 yeti.py